Hibou57/External-Programs-ST3/README.md

 They may be installed together, as their features do not overlap (I'm personally using a patched version of `External Command` along to `External_Programs`).

-Future versions will probably just add two new options to the list of the possible data to pass to the program:

- * file as URI;
- * file as URI with a fragment and/or range identifier.

 License